aogriffiths/node-wtr-dev-workflow-example-module/README.md

 note-wtr-dev-workflow-example-module
 ====================================

-An example module for note-wtr-dev-workflow-example
+An example module for the note-wtr-dev-workflow-example